yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 ---
 values:
   comments: true
-excerpt: An explanation of the problem I tackled in my Masters thesis, and the algorithm I came up with to solve it.
+excerpt: The problem I tackled in my Masters thesis, and the algorithm I proposed to solve it.
 toc: true
 title: Learning Environment Simulators from Sparse Signals (my Masters thesis)
 ---